KONE Oyj – Annual report – 31 December 2020

 Revenues from the rendering of maintenance services and repairs are recognized when the services have been rendered or over the contract term when the work is being carried out.
 For maintenance services the performance obligation is satisfied over time because the customer simultaneously receives and consumes the benefits provided as KONE performs the services.

-Most of KONE’s revenue is derived from fixed-price contracts and, therefore, the amount of revenue to be earned from each contract is determined by reference to those fixed prices.
-KONE customer contracts do not contain any significant financing components.
-In new equipment and modernization contracts payment terms are typically based on either performance according to specific contractual milestones or progress of work performed.
-In maintenance services contracts the customer generally pays based on a fixed payment schedule.
+Most of KONE’s revenue is derived from fixed price contracts and, therefore, the amount of revenue to be earned from each contract is determined by reference to those fixed prices.
+KONE’s customer contracts do not contain any significant financing components.
+In new equipment and modernization contracts payment terms are typically based on either specific contractual milestones or progress of work performed.
+In maintenance services contracts customers generally pay based on fixed payment schedules.

 When customer contracts contain multiple performance obligations the transaction price is allocated to each performance obligation based on the standalone selling prices.
 Where these are not directly observable, they are estimated based on estimated costs plus margin approach.